OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/aws.md

 #### OpenVidu Configuration

-These fields respectively configure different [system properties](https://docs.openvidu.io/reference-docs/openvidu-server-params/){:target="_blank"} of OpenVidu Server.
+These fields respectively configure different [system properties](reference-docs/openvidu-server-params/){:target="_blank"} of OpenVidu Server.

 Besides, you'll find two fields for OpenVidu Pro credentials (_OpenViduProUsername_ and _OpenViduProPassword_).
-We provide those credentials for you and with them you'll be able to access the OpenVidu Pro artifact (contact us through <a href="commercial" target="_blank"><strong>Commercial page</strong></a> to get them).
+We provide those credentials for you and with them you'll be able to access the OpenVidu Pro artifact (contact us through <a href="https://openvidu.io/commercial" target="_blank"><strong>Commercial page</strong></a> to get them).

 <div class="row">
     <div style="margin: 5px 15px 35px 15px">